top of page

 “Whose Ties Still Bind?
 Ethnic Domination, Informal Social Networks, and Public Goods Provision in Kyrgyzstan” (2023) Problems of Post-Communism, 70(1), 14-31.

-“Paradoxes of Minority Representation: Comparing Russophone Political Attitudes in Estonia and Latvia” (with Peter Chereson).
-Forthcoming in Journal of Baltic Studies
+“Paradoxes of Minority Representation: A Comparison of Russophone Political Attitudes in Estonia and Latvia” (with Peter Chereson) (2023) Journal of Baltic Studies, 54(3), 581-599.

 Working Papers